Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Results

 \subsection{Hetzner Shuts Down Solana Validators}

 Second, we study the effect of Hetzner shutting down Solana validators on November 2, 2022, on the decentralization of Solana's consensus mechanism, as explained in Section~\ref{sec_experimental_setting}.
 We compare Solana to a synthetic control constructed from a weighted average of the other blockchains which can all experience infrastructure shocks.
-We note that this difference-in-difference estimation does not estimate the causal effect of virtualization, as does our analysis of China's mining ban, but the effect of the shock itself on decentralization.
-As such, we can compare the dynamics of the recovery in blockchain decentralization between this and the previous shock.
+While this analysis examines a single blockchain rather than comparing across resource flexibility levels, its value lies in the comparison with the China ban: both represent ``forced relocation'' shocks where consensus participants were suddenly unable to operate from their existing infrastructure.
+Comparing recovery dynamics across these shocks (hardware-based Bitcoin versus token-based Solana) reveals how resource flexibility affects resilience.
 Figure~\ref{fig_hetzner} shows the entropy values of Solana and the synthetic control.
 Before estimating DiD effects, we visually demonstrate the parallel trends assumption between Solana and the synthetic control by showing the daily entropy of the blockchains over the period before the shock.